lbiard/predation_sociality_birds/README.md

 - `estimate_predator_richness.R`
 - `analysis_script.R`

-Note that `output_ericson.nex` and `output_hackett.nex` are distributions of phylogenetic trees and are too large to be stored on GitHub, but they will present in the final reporsitory (e.g. on Zenodo or Dryad).
+Note that `output_ericson.nex` and `output_hackett.nex` are distributions of phylogenetic trees and are too large to be stored on GitHub, but they will present in the final repository (e.g. on Zenodo or Dryad).

 2. Relationship between files, if important: